 \subsubsection{Boundary intersection.}

 Let us analyze when a family of finger arcs intersects a family of finger discs along the boundary.
 Let $s_0$ denote the parameter when the intersection occurs.
-Note that the local finger discs have half of their boundary on $\mR$ and the other half on $\mG$. \begin{definition} If the boundary of the arc crosses the boundary of the disc on $\mG$, we call it a \emph{$\mG~ \partial$-crossing} and a \emph{$\mR ~\partial$-crossing} if the arc crosses on the disc on $\mR$. \end{definition} Figure \ref{F: bdy_intersections} shows the local model for a $\mG~ \partial$ crossing.
-Without loss of generality, we can assume that the boundary of the arc moves left to right as $s$ increases and that we have arranged the tangent vector of the arc at the boundary to be constant and tangent to the disc at $s_0$.
-Figure \ref{F: Bdyint_implies_discslides} shows the effect of deforming $\mR_s$ either before or after the $\partial$-crossing.
-To compare the data before with the data after we take the finger arc for $s> s_0$ and isotope it back to $s'< s_0$, moving the data of the finger disc with the isotopy.
-As shown in Finger \ref{F: Bdyint_implies_discslides}, the effect on the local finger disc is to perform a $\mG$-disc slide.
+Note that the local finger discs have half of their boundary on $\mR$ and the other half on $\mG$. \begin{definition} If the boundary of the arc crosses the boundary of the disc on $\mG$, we call it a \emph{$\mG~ \partial$-crossing} and a \emph{$\mR ~\partial$-crossing} if the arc crosses the boundary of the disc on $\mR$. \end{definition} Figure \ref{F: bdy_intersections} shows the local model for a $\mG~ \partial$ crossing.
+Without loss of generality, we can assume that the boundary of the arc moves right to left as $s$ increases and that we have arranged the tangent vector of the arc at the boundary to be constant and tangent to the disc at $s_0$.
+To compare the data before with the data after we take the finger arc for $s> s_0$ and isotope it back to $s'< s_0$, moving the data of the finger disc with the isotopy as shown in Figure \ref{F: Bdyint_arc_isotopy}.
+The effect on the finger discs is to perform a $\mG$-disc slide, as shown in Figure \ref{F: Bdyint_implies_discslides}.
 Thus, we have the following:

 \begin{lemma} Let $H_s$ be a homotopy between paths of embeddings with all the Whitney moves occuring at the same time $t = 3/4$ for all $s$ and all the finger moves occuring at the same time $t = 1/4$ except for $s\in [s_0 -\epsilon, s_0 + \epsilon]$.
 Over this interval, there is a single finger move that occurs after all others and the extension of the finger arcs down has a single $\mR~\partial$-crossing ($\mG~\partial$-crossing) with a local finger disc $f$.
 Label the finger discs at $s_0-\epsilon$ $\{f_1,f_2,...,f_k\}$ such that $f_1$ is the finger disc for the upper finger move, and $f_2$ is the disc that $f_1$'s finger arc intersects at $s=s_0$.
 Then $(\mF, \mW)_1$ is obtained from $(\mF,\mW)_0$ by performing an $\mR$- ($\mG-$) disc slide of $f_2$ over $f_1$. \end{lemma} \begin{remark} The same is true of the Whitney discs for the Whitney system.
 If when extending the local arcs up, they intersect the local Whitney discs on the boundary, then the data Whitney system on one side of the intersection differs from the data on the other side by an $\mR$- or $\mG$-disc slide. \end{remark}